|External View (photo)

 of food.
-Like a

-Like a number of new stadiums though, its main drawback is location, It is located adjacent to the

-A5, but well away from the centre of Milton Keynes, so there is little on offer in the way of pubs.

-though are KFC & McDonalds outlets, plus a cafe stadium also has electronic turnstiles, so no paying here.
+Like a number of new stadiums though, its main drawback is location, It is located adjacent to the A5, but well away from the centre of Milton Keynes, so there is little on offer in the way of pubs.
+Very nearby though are KFC & McDonalds outlets, plus a cafe stadium also has electronic turnstiles, so no paying here.
 Instead you gain entrance by putting your tickets into a

-Alan Burgess a visiting Sheffield Wednesday fan adds; 'the seating is marvellous both for comfort and leg room, the concourses very impressive and the sight lines fantastic.
+Alan Burgess a visiting Sheffield Wednesday fan adds; 'the seating is marvelous both for comfort and leg room, the concourses very impressive and the sight lines fantastic.
 The food was the standard football ground offering but at least the serving areas were plentiful and well organised; there wasn't a bad atmosphere either from a crowd of 6,500 (though the PA system is deafening) and I can't end without a tribute to the bogs - separate, wide entrances and exits, plenty of space, soap and hot running water - luxury!.
 A cut above almost all of the modern football stadiums'.

 Brook informs me; 'Away fans can buy tickets on